medic/cht-core/docs/dev/workflow.md

 branch where new code is developed.
 It is at the discretion of the developer and usually discussed with the team whether to start a separate feature branch or not.

+## Releasing new versions

+Things to do/check before releasing new versions.

+1. Test in Firefox